I'm Honey!

 Preparing your muscles to move is key for preventing soreness and speeding recovery after you work out.
 Not only that, but it helps to prevent injury, which is something we’re more prone to as we age.
 The best way to warm up is 5 or 10 minutes of low-impact cardio, such as walking or jogging along with arm circles.

 Once you’ve cooled your muscles down and gotten your heart rate back to normal, it’s time to do some static stretches.
 Post-workout is the best time to stretch because that’s when your muscles are the most pliable.
+Incorporating resistance into your workouts, whether through resistance bands, weight machines, or bodyweight exercises, can help improve muscle recovery and overall strength.

 Be sure to stretch any muscles you worked during your workout, as well as all of your major muscle groups.
 Holding each stretch for around 30 seconds will promote blood flow to the area and reduce post-workout soreness.

-Rest Days Are Not Optional
+Rest Days Are Not Optional in an Exercise Routine

 When you’re creating your fitness routine, scheduling rest days is every bit as essential as scheduling your workouts.
 If you don’t allow enough time for proper recovery, you increase your risk of injury.
 Remember, your tissues take longer to heal as you age, so recovery days are extra important after 50.
+The aim of a balanced fitness routine is to support an active lifestyle and help you maintain the strength needed for everyday activities like carrying groceries and climbing stairs as you get older.

 The ideal amount of rest and recovery time varies according to your fitness level and the intensity of the exercise you’re doing.
 If you’ve been exercising for years, you won’t need as much recovery time as someone who’s just starting out.
 In fact, athletes who have been working out for years often find that age really doesn’t slow their recovery process much.